jhirvioja/preact-vite-ts/README.md

 # preact-vite-ts

-Template to quickly scaffold a project with the following:
+A template to quickly scaffold a project with the following:

 - [Preact](https://preactjs.com/)
 - [preact-router](https://github.com/preactjs/preact-router)